yarml/HeliumOS/docs/Dependencies.md

-Before being able to build and emulate HeliumOs, some dependencies need to be met.
+Before being able to build and emulate HeliumOS, some dependencies need to be met.

 # General dependencies
 - Basic unix tools(cp, mkdir, ls yata yata yata)
-- Make (Not sure if anything other than GNUMake will work)
+- Make (Not sure if anything other than GNU Make will work)

 # Automatic dependencies installation
 All the dependencies can be installed with a `sudo make dep`.

 This is currently supported on:
 * Arch Linux, and its derivatives
+* Manjaro (uses `pamac` instead of `pacman`)

 # Dependencies for building binutils and gcc
 - bison